Gyro851/webgl-shader-experiment/README.md

 Experimenting with some shaders to produce an colored oil / water affect.

-See the demo at gyro851.github.io/waterandoil
+## CLICK HERE See the demo at [https://gyro851.github.io/webgl-shader-experiment/](https://gyro851.github.io/webgl-shader-experiment/)